Jacques Faure (French Army officer): Algerian War

 During the Algerian War he was commanding general of the 27th Mountain Infantry Brigade in Kabylie after 1956, and chief of staff of the French Army Corps Command in Algiers.
 Meanwhile, he was promoted to Général de Division.

 In Algeria he planned a coup de main against the French government in North Africa and talked about it with his friend Paul Teitgen.
 The French General Governor Robert Lacoste should be captured during an inspection trip and General Raoul Salan should become military and civilian governor of Algeria.
 The plan was betrayed and could not be realized.
 Faure was captured in 1956, was transferred to Paris, and was sentenced in January 1957 to thirty days of arrest in the barracks of La Courneuve.
 Faure was one of the masterminds of the later putsch and was sentenced to ten years of prison in 1961, although he stood in Paris during the realization.
-In 1968 he was pardoned and released from prison, got back his rank in 1974, was political rehabilitated in 1982, and was made honor member of the Secours de France in 1986.
+In April 1966, he was pardoned and released from prison.
+He got back his rank in 1974 and was politically rehabilitated in 1982.
+In 1986, he was made honor member of the Secours de France.
 Two years later, he died in Paris.